Skip to main content

 }

-In the biometrics schema, selfieImage is captured from the Liveness module.
-The anchorImage is automatically populated from the document modules after extraction by the Document Extraction module.
-You do not need to pass the anchorImage in pre-fill mode.
-The system automatically uses the extracted document image as the anchor for facematch comparisons.
+In the biometrics schema, faceImage is the live selfie captured during the journey.
+When a document module is also included, the anchor (reference) image is automatically populated from the document image extracted by the Document Extraction module.
+You do not need to provide an anchor image yourself for this case.
+The system uses the extracted document image as the anchor for facematch comparisons.
 This simplifies the integration and ensures that the correct reference image is used for biometric verification.

 The fields you need to provide depend on which modules your journey uses:

-• Liveness only: Pass only selfieImage.
-The anchorImage is not required.
+• Liveness only: Pass faceImage.

 Document schema